 Florida's mild climate makes it home to an amazing variety of animals.
 Among them are the manatees, also known as sea cows.

+Birds also love Florida.
 Millions of birds stop by on their annual migratory journeys and a similar number stay here year-round.

 The state is surrounded by salt water and is home to multitudes of dolphins, a friendly and smart mammal.

 There are countless opportunities in Florida to observe and interact with these creatures especially around Florida’s many springs.